papertask/wmconvention/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank the following for code and/or libraries used and/or modified under the terms of their open source licences; see: https://updraftplus.com/acknowledgements/

 == Upgrade Notice ==
-* 1.14.7 : New feature to send locally-available backups to remote storage later; various other fixes, tweaks and improvements.
+* 1.14.12 : Added the ability to mark backups as "do not delete", new WP-CLI restore command and improvements to the sftp/scp remote storage method.
+Many tweaks for convenience and small fixes.
 A recommended update for all.
-1.14.7 fixes an incompatibility with 1.14.6 on WP < 4.7